awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 ## Available Parameters<a name="ecs-agent-availparam"></a>

-The following are the available environment keys:
+The following are the available Amazon ECS container agent configuration parameters\.
+There are undocumented variables that the agent uses internally that may be visible, but are not intended for customer use\.
+For more information, see [Amazon ECS Container Agent](https://github.com/aws/amazon-ecs-agent/blob/master/README.md) on GitHub\.

 `ECS_CLUSTER`
 Example values: `MyCluster`